miguelgrinberg/microdot/docs/index.rst

 Microdot
 ========

-Microdot is a minimalistic Python web framework for microcontrollers inspired by `Flask <https://flask.palletsprojects.com/>`_, and designed to run on systems with limited resources such as microcontrollers.
+Microdot is a minimalistic Python web framework inspired by `Flask <https://flask.palletsprojects.com/>`_, and designed to run on systems with limited resources such as microcontrollers.
 It runs on standard Python and on `MicroPython <https://micropython.org>`_.